Animal World, Tbilisi, Georgia, 2006

 Tel Hazor Archaeological Museum, Kibbutz Ayyelet HaShahar, Israel, 2015

-Nicolas Grospierre is one of the most outstanding contemporary photographers, whose pictures from the two series “Modern Forms” and “Modern Spaces” will be displayed for the first time in Poland during an exhibition in the Fort Institute of Photography.
-Both series have already been published as albums and have been shown abroad, however they are not well known to the Polish audience.
+Nicolas Grospierre is one of the most outstanding contemporary photographers, whose pictures from the two series “Modern Forms” and “Modern Spaces” were displayed for the first time in Poland during an exhibition in the Fort Institute of Photography in 2019.
+Both series had already been published as albums and had been shown abroad, however they were not well known to a Polish audience.

 The photos shown at the exhibition were taken in Europe, Asia, both Americas, the Middle East, and Australia.
-They comprise both iconic modernist buildings such as Gateway Arch in St. Louis, as well as marginal – even if equally interesting in their form – relicts, such as the now-demolished balneological hospital in Druskininkai.
+They comprise both iconic modernist buildings such as the Gateway Arch in St. Louis, as well as marginal—if equally interesting in their form—relics, such as the now-demolished balneological hospital in Druskininkai.

 Nicolas Grospierre (born 1975) is an architecture photographer, and an artist who uses photography as his creative tool.
 Grospierre grew up in France and has lived in Poland since 1999.
-Before picking up photography, he studied Political Sciences and Sociology in Paris and London.
+Before picking up photography, he studied political science and sociology in Paris and London.
 As a photographer, he is mainly interested in documentary projects and conceptual art.
-His works often revolve around the issues of collective memory and the hope that place on modernist architecture – especially today when the utopian concepts that used to fuel it have lost their meaning and power.
+His works often revolve around the issues of collective memory and the hope placed on modernist architecture—especially today when utopian concepts that used to fuel it have lost their meaning and power.
 In his conceptual works, Grospierre creates the setting for a game he plays with his audiences, pulling them closer with attractive, almost sensual images and installations.